contensis/cli/packages/contensis-cli/README.md

 ## Format output

-Results will usually default to JSON when saved with the `--output` flag.

 Override the output format with the `--format` or `-f` option.

-Availalabe options are: CSV and JSON (not yet implemented)
+Available options are: `json`, `xml` or `csv`

+The `--format` and `--output` options are available with most commands (check command `--help`)

+Output will normally default to JSON when saved with the `--output` flag.

 ## Manage API keys

-You can use a logged in cli or shell instance to manage API keys that are used to provide access to external application integrations
+You can use the cli or shell to manage API keys that are used to provide access to external application integrations

 ### List keys